 Check out all the other Easy Recipes for Thanksgiving to create the perfect holiday meal for your family.

 When my children were babies, we used to stop at a local farm and purchase a butternut and acorn squash every week so I could make for them.
 Fast forward quite a few years and my husband and I now grow our own squash in our vegetable garden.

-One year we had an abundant crop of acorn squash and I prepared this recipe to serve as a side dish along with the classic stuffing and mashed potatoes.
+One year we had an abundant crop of acorn squash and I prepared this recipe to serve as a side dish along with the classic stuffing, roasted butternut squash and mashed potatoes.
 Everyone loved the recipe and I know your family will also.

 Table of Contents